parodos-dev/serverless-workflows-config/docs/mta/README.md

 helm install mta orchestrator-workflows/mta -n sonataflow-infra
 ```

+## Post-installation
 ### Edit the `mtaanalysis-props` ConfigMap:

-There are two variables required to be set in the `mtaanalysis-props` ConfigMap:
+There is one variable required to be set in the `mtaanalysis-props` ConfigMap:
 * **mta.url** - The URL to the MTA application
-* **NOTIFICATIONS_BEARER_TOKEN** - The token for sending notifications from the MTA workflow to RHDH notifications service

 To set the `mta.url` with the value of the following command:
 - **Please note** that it may take several minutes for the MTA Operator to become available and for the route to be reachable.